flatironinstitute/CaImAn/README.md

 * Kushal Kolar, **Flatiron Institute, Simons Foundation**
 * Pat Gunn, **Flatiron Institute, Simons Foundation**

 A complete list of contributors can be found [here](https://github.com/flatironinstitute/Caiman/graphs/contributors).
-Currently Pat Gunn and Kushal Kolar are the most active contributors.

 # Acknowledgements
 Special thanks to the following people for letting us use their datasets in demo files: